sanjayseshan/spikeprime-vscode/README.md

 This extension for VS Code will allow you to easily program the SPIKE PRIME in a micropython environment.
 Credit to @nutki for the prior work on actually transferring files to the hub.

 This tool was created by Sanjay Seshan for PrimeLessons.org.
-If there are any errors or you need additioanl help, please do not hesistate to contact me.
+If there are any errors or you need additional help, please do not hesistate to open and issue on this Github repository.

 ## Features